mohartig/Website_Academic/content/authors/admin/_index.md

     - course: PhD in Agriculture Economics
       institution: University of Göttingen
       year: present
-    - course: MSc in Development Economics (Double Degree)
+    - course: MSc in Development Economics
-      institution: University of Göttingen, Germany; University of Florence, Italy
+      institution: Double Degree at University of Göttingen and University of Florence
       year: 2022
     - course: BSc in Economics
-      institution: University of Mannheim, Germany; University of North Carolina at Greensboro, USA
+      institution: University of Mannheim and University of North Carolina at Greensboro
       year: 2020

 # Social/Academic Networking